No Mr. China this is not done, says India - your true face is exposed! Amb Vishnu Prakash

 Ambassador Prakash says, first let us see what they want.
 There is a Chinese saying, which goes, " the person who ties the knot first is the one who unties it."
 Had India provoked, the ball would have been in our court.
 That being said, it is very typical on China's part to go on the offensive.

-Their foreign minster, Wang Yi said that it is India who did this.
+Their foreign minister, Wang Yi said that it is India who did this.
 This is their typical attitude to blame others.
 Then, their spokesperson say that both sides should meet half way.
 Have the Chinese become so magnanimous, that we provoke and they want to meet us half way, asks Prakash.
 This is a classic Chinese strategy, where they say, ' I will take two steps forward, you take one back.'

 A bully will always keep on pushing until there is a push back.
 Hypothetically, if we accept their suggestions, then there will be more Galwan Valleys and more incursions, Prakash points out.